0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 be [transferable](../pbc-fundamentals/mpc-token-model-and-account-elements.md#transferable).
 You can always calculate how many MPC tokens you can transfer with the formula: $MPC_{transferable} = MPC_{free} - MPC_{staked}$

-When tokens are associated to a contract and you want to disassociate the tokens there is some pending time from both dissassociation and unstaking.
+When tokens are associated to a contract and a node want to disassociate the tokens from the service/contract there is some pending time from both dissassociation and unstaking.
 To understand the pending time you sum the two values: dissassociation and unstaking.
 The below table can help you understand the pending time.